hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 2. Look for all ``CreatedEvents`` of the ``TransferInstruction`` interface with ``"receiver": "<treasury-party>"``.
 Each of these represents a deposit offer that can be accepted or rejected.
    In the example this is only one event with node id ``0``.
 Extract the ``instrument``, the ``amount`` and the ``splice.lfdecentralizedtrust.org/reason`` field from the ``interfaceView`` and the contract id of the ``TransferInstruction``.
 Note that one transaction can contain multiple deposits including mixing 1 and 2-step deposits in the same transaction.

-After accepting the deposit offer through your automation, you can Tx History Ingestion can then observe and process acceptance.
+After accepting the deposit offer through your automation, Tx History Ingestion can then observe and process acceptance.
 An example of such a transaction can be seen below.

 .. literalinclude:: transfer-instruction-accept.json
     :language: json